ocaml-sf/learn-ocaml-essok/README.md

 Verify the binding of all the settings with your env settings.

 For example : port of your mongodb docker/server.

+## Prepare your BackEnd

+Create two repositories at the root of your BackEnd : uploads and downloads `mkdir uploads && mkdir downloads`

 ## Run FrontEnd